Ginkgo biloba: Reproduction

 Ginkgo biloba is dioecious, with separate sexes, some trees being female and others being male.
 Male plants produce small pollen cones with sporophylls, each bearing two microsporangia spirally arranged around a central axis.
+Sex conversion, wherein certain branches of a tree change sexes, has been observed.
+This phenomenon is difficult to research because of its rarity, as well as the practice of grafting female branches onto otherwise male trees that was common in 19th century Europe.

 Female plants do not produce cones.
-Two ovules are formed at the end of a stalk, and after wind pollination, one or both develop into seeds.
-The seed is 1.5–2 cm long.
-Its fleshy outer layer (the sarcotesta) is light yellow-brown, soft, and fruit-like.
-It is attractive in appearance, but contains butyric acid (also known as butanoic acid) and smells like rancid butter or vomit when fallen.
+Two ovules are formed at the end of a stalk, and after wind pollination, one or both develop into fruit-like structures containing seeds.
+The fruits are 1.5–2 cm long, with a soft, fleshy, yellow-brown outer layer (the sarcotesta) that is attractive in appearance, but contains butyric acid (also known as butanoic acid) and smells foul like rancid butter or vomit when fallen.
 Beneath the sarcotesta is the hard sclerotesta (the "shell" of the seed) and a papery endotesta, with the nucellus surrounding the female gametophyte at the center.

 The fertilization of ginkgo seeds occurs via motile sperm, as in cycads, ferns, mosses, and algae.
 The sperm are large (about 70–90 micrometres) and are similar to the sperm of cycads, which are slightly larger.
 Ginkgo sperm were first discovered by the Japanese botanist Sakugoro Hirase in 1896.
-The sperm have a complex multi-layered structure, which is a continuous belt of basal bodies that form the base of several thousand flagella which actually have a cilia-like motion.
+The sperm have a complex multi-layered structure, which is a continuous belt of basal bodies that form the base of several thousand flagella which have a cilia-like motion.
 The flagella/cilia apparatus pulls the body of the sperm forwards.
 The sperm have only a tiny distance to travel to the archegonia, of which there are usually two or three.
 Two sperm are produced, one of which successfully fertilizes the ovule.
 Fertilization of ginkgo seeds occurs just before or after they fall in early autumn.
 Embryos may develop in the seeds before or after they drop from the tree.